 TESTING INFANT CAR SEAT PRODUCTS

-After researching many modules of infant car seats over the 48 hours, we chose the best five options, reviewed it in details and compare all the metrics in our lab.
+After researching many modules of infant car seats over 48 hours, we chose the best five options, reviewed them in detail, and compare all the metrics in our lab.

 How to Place Your Baby in an Infant Car Seat